lulu-2021/company_scope/README.md

 end
 ```

-### The Gem is currently being used in Rails 4 and Rails-API apps and is tested against Postgres
+#### The Gem is currently being used in Rails 4 and Rails-API apps and is tested against Postgres

-### It should work with other databases such as MySQL without any issues
+#### It should work with other databases such as MySQL without any issues

-## Development

-## Contributing
+### Contributing

 1. Fork it ( https://github.com/[my-github-username]/company_scope/fork )
 2. Create your feature branch (`git checkout -b my-new-feature`)